Murrumba State Secondary College: Football Academy

 The Football Academy is an Excellence program available to students from Years 7–10.
 The program aims to provide a pathway to a career in football for talented secondary-aged players.

 High Performance Music

 High Performance Music is an Excellence program for students from Years 7–10.
 It is designed to assist in the development of students’ all-round musicianship as well as using their passion for music to enhance their academic success.
 Students enrolling in the program complete an application and audition for successful entry.

 Engineering Excellence

 Engineering Excellence is an Excellence program for students from Years 7–10.
 Students in the Years 7–9 engage in a variety of different units such as Biotechnology, Design, Engineering, Environmental Engineering, Food Technology, Forensic Science, Polymers, Robotics and Sustainability.
 Units undertaken by Year 10 students in the program include Dynamics, Marine Engineering, Medical Engineering and Structural Analysis.

-Dance Academy

-The Murrumba Dance Academy is an Excellence program for students Years 7-10.
-It delivers a high standard of dance education focussed on achieving both physical and academic success.
-The program strives to develop students' overall technique, with a focus on their performance skills (expressive and technical).
-Our expert teaching team is committed to providing our students with authentic learning experiences through exposure and strong connections to a wide variety of high calibre industry professionals, as well as forming valuable relationships with higher education institutions.
-These valuable partnerships within the dance community are integral to supporting and encouraging students in the continued development of their individual performance style.

-Spanish Acceleration Program

-The program provides students with many learning opportunities embedding language acquisition and cultural learning about the world beyond the classroom.